Smoke-Free and Vape-Free Spaces

 Smoke-free and vape-free laws are in place to protect your health.
-Smoke-free spaces reduce exposure to tobacco smoke, prevent youth from starting to smoke, encourage cessation and support recent quitters and denormalize the use of tobacco.
+Smoke-free spaces reduce exposure to tobacco smoke, prevent youth from starting to smoke, encourage cessation and support people who have recently quit.
+Smoke-free spaces also de-normalize the use of tobacco.

 Smoking and vaping is restricted in places such as:

 - Schools, hospitals and community centres (entire properties)

 - Casinos, restaurants and bars, including patios

 To report a violation to the Smoke-Free Ontario Act 2017:

 - Call: York Region Health Connection at 1-800-361-5653, TTY 1-866-512-6228 or

 - Email: @email A York Region Tobacco and E-cigarette Control Officer will investigate the complaint.